FTF’s A-Z guide to local festivals and Thanksgiving events, from traditional eats to marathons, is your Thanksgiving recipe for fun.

 Michigan Thanksgiving Events

-Detroit leads the state with its 94th annual America’s Thanksgiving Parade.
-This beloved tradition is back in person this year, and begins at 8:50am at Woodward Avenue and Kirby.
+Detroit leads the state with its 97th annual America’s Thanksgiving Parade.
+This beloved tradition begins at 8:50am at Woodward Avenue and Kirby.
 The parade, which dates back to 1924, celebrates with a new theme each season and draws hundreds of thousands of spectators and 1,500 volunteers.

 Massachusetts Thanksgiving Events

 Massachusetts is, remember, where it all began, so this state gets two listings.
 Old Sturbridge Village features a variety of demonstrations, performances, and hands-on activities through Nov.
-27; closed Thanksgiving Day.
-To mark this special fall holiday in New England, Old Sturbridge Village schedules various activities from an early New England Thanksgiving.
-In the past, this included cooking at the hearth and demonstrations of 19th-century table manners.
-Hear the minister talk about the true meaning of Thanksgiving in the Village’s historic Center Meetinghouse.
-There’s an on-site cafe for lunch.
-Note that the traditional “Bountiful Buffet in the Bullard Tavern” will not open for the 2021 holiday.
+28; closed Thanksgiving Day.
+To mark this special holiday in New England, Old Sturbridge Village launches their Christmas by Candlelight event on the Friday after Thanksgiving.
+Enjoy various activities which might include cooking at the hearth, traditional baking and demonstrations of 19th-century table manners.
+Hear the minister talk about the true meaning of the holidays in the Village’s historic Center Meetinghouse.
+Special programs run on select days through New Year’s Eve.

-During the weekend before Thanksgiving (Nov.
-20), Plymouth, Massachusetts hosts its 23rd annual celebratory parade.
+During the weekend before Thanksgiving, Plymouth, Massachusetts hosts its 27th annual celebratory parade.
 Many families want to see the site of the First Thanksgiving with their own eyes, so you can see it in-person Nov.
-20, 2021 or watch the broadcast Thanksgiving event on WCVB Nov.
-25. Admire how the original Thanksgiving event is brought to life by re-enactors dressed as pilgrims, Native Americans, soldiers, patriots and pioneers.
+18, 2023 or watch the broadcast Thanksgiving event live in 25 TV markets.
+Admire how the original Thanksgiving event is brought to life by re-enactors dressed as pilgrims, Native Americans, soldiers, patriots and pioneers.
 Real life visitors should take tours of the waterfront, participate in the candlelighting ceremony, attend a Drum and Bugle Corps Concert, shop the craft village and more.

 Illinois Thanksgiving Events